giogina/ReSMax/README.md

 All output files are written to a directory of the same name as the input file, in our case `he_1Po_InfMass/`.
 Therefore, it is recommended to first move the input file to a convenient location before running **DOSmax**.

-## Stabilization diagram and threshold inputs
+## Stabilization Diagram and Threshold Inputs

 After loading and parsing a valid input file, a **stabilization diagram** is displayed: